willbush/onos-adjustable-traffic-monitor/README.md

 The default username and password is: karaf

 [See this page](https://wiki.onosproject.org/display/ONOS/The+ONOS+Web+GUI) which has a picture of the Web GUI.
 The Slide-out Topology Toolbar is what you need to click to find the button that enables this app.
+You can also see me doing this in the video demo linked above.

 However, there's no point enabling the app if there are no devices connected, so you need mininet up and running with a toplogy.
 I made a link on the VM desktop called "Setup Test Mininet Topo," click that if you are running the VM.